February 16, 2024

 Utilize their skill sets.
 Let them help you attract their peers to your facility.
 They may know technology and popular apps you don’t and know how to reach your audience.

 • Communicate with images, short videos, and text.
 Focus on employee collaboration.
-Create an environment that promotes openness, cooperation, and teamwork.
-Create an environment that is open to change and growth.
+Create an environment that promotes openness, cooperation, teamwork, and openness to change and growth.

 • Focus on technology – they will see your business and company as “dated” and “old-fashioned” if you are not utilizing the latest technology.
 Try to stay current on tech trends.